TheRenegadeCoder/sample-programs/archive/f/formality/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Formality:

+- Extension: .fm
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.fm

-The following list shares details about what we're using to test all Sample Programs in Formality.
+The following list shares details about what we're using to test all Sample Programs in Formality:

 - Docker Image: rzuckerm/formality
 - Docker Tag: 2021.02.19-1